cpfaff/cafe/README.md

 We aim at generic structures and fields that only contain clearly defined bits and pieces of information.
-Full-text fields are useful in general however, often contain every we might need but nothing for granted, nor well structured.
+Full-text fields are useful in general however, often contain every informattion we might need but no information is granted for sure here.

 #### Tagging tool